mateusz342/LoginPage-Bruteforce/README.md

 # LoginPage-Bruteforce
-Script to bruteforce login page with POST REQUESTS useus usernames and password files.
+Script to bruteforce login page with POST REQUESTS useus usernames and passwords files.